Clever budgeting techniques

 This method helps you divide your money 21st century style.
 Instead of putting your money in paper envelopes, you divide it between separate accounts.

-1. You have a main account that your salary goes into is used to pay all your Direct Debits and regular outgoings by standing order.
-You do not transact on this account at all apart from this.
+1. The main account your salary goes into is used to pay all your Direct Debits and regular outgoings by standing order.
+Don’t make any other transactions on this account.

 2. You transfer an everyday spending budget into a second account that you use for your regular expenses throughout the month e.g. food shopping, travel, petrol, entertainment.

 3. Last and by no means least, your savings account sits separately.
-Set up a Direct Debit on pay day with a regular payment into this account.
 This is your rainy day fund for whatever your savings goals are – a house deposit, holiday, maternity/paternity leave or just to have as an emergency fund.

 Our Mobile Banking App does just that and more.
-Our app does just that and more.
 Making day-to-day banking as simple as possible, whilst giving you plenty of detail to help you plan ahead.
 See how you can benefit from downloading our app.